-Dread writing the blog post introduction?
-Since people often read as little as 18% of your blog post, making sure they’re immediately engaged is essential, especially if your content is long-form and detailed about your topic.
+Do you dread writing a blog post introduction?
+People often read as little as 18% of your blog post.
+Ensuring they’re immediately engaged is critical, especially if your content is long-form and detailed about your topic.

-We like to follow through.
-Prepare to be (be)dazzled: here are a dozen actionable steps for you to take to craft a worthy, formidable, and even snazzy blog post intro.
+Here are a dozen actionable steps for you to take to craft a worthy, formidable, and even striking blog introduction.

 1 – Centralize Your Idea